-For projects in category 2c and 6a, electrifying 100 apartments or fewer, Con Edison will calculate savings using a deemed savings approach to be added to the TRM in 2024.
+For projects in category 2c, electrifying space heating in 100 apartments or fewer, and 6a, Con Edison will calculate savings using a deemed savings approach to be added to the TRM in 2024.

 For custom projects in categories 4, 4a, 6, and 10, applicants and Con Edison follow methodologies outlined in Section 3.